PLJV/Beatbox/README.md

 For an overview of installing the Earth Engine Python API ([RTM](https://developers.google.com/earth-engine/python_install_manual)).

-We maintain beatbox and make it publically available so that our collaborators can check our math.
-It is still very much under active development, so don't use it in production.
-If you are experimenting with spatial data in Python and would like to get your hands dirty, dive in.
+We maintain beatbox and make it publically available (GPLv3) so that our collaborators can check our math.
+It is still very much under active development (not production ready).
+If you are a landscape ecologist experimenting with spatial data in Python and would like to get your hands dirty, dive in.

 ### Installation
 From a direct download: